engeniousio/orchestrator-docs/docs/running.md

 :::tip

-The Sift can run without --test-plan param, Test Orchestrator will provide the default test-plan name
+Test Orchestrator always will provide the default test-plan name with the name: default_ios_plan or default_android_plan

 :::